jadenshk/stellar-temperature/README.md

 [research paper](/research.pdf): see my research paper on automating the calculation of stellar temperature for details about the methods, data, results, and discussion.

-[code](/code.ipynb): take a look at the finalized code for the project
+[code](/code.ipynb): take a look at the finalized code for the project.

+All the data is sourced from the POLLUX database BT-Dusty collection (access [here](https://pollux.oreme.org/explore/BT-Dusty/)).
+The spectra are all synthetic, i.e. they are computer generated based on specific parameters.